hmorri32/aggro-client/README.md

-Aggro Surf is an aggregated surf forecasting application that pulls from several surf and weather modeling websites, performs mutations, and displays them in an intuitive manner.
+Aggro Surf is an aggregated surf forecasting application that pulls from several surf and weather modeling websites, performs mutations, and displays data forecasts in an intuitive manner.

-The RESTful API was built with Rails and PostgreSQL while the front end was built with React, Redux, Thunk, Lea et.js, Chart.js, Google Maps, and Nightmare.js.
+The RESTful API was built with Rails and PostgreSQL while the front end was built with React, Redux, Thunk, Leaflet.js, Chart.js, Google Maps, and Nightmare.js.

 API endpoints Authenticated using JWTs.